Doag/PL-SQL-Conventions/articles/00_general.md

 ### Try to solve a problem in SQL first

 Solve your problem in this order: SQL first, then PL/SQL, then Java, then C.
 Using SQL is the fastest way to operate with data in the Oracle Database, followed by PL/SQL.
-If your problem is not solveable by either SQL nor PL/SQL, try Java or C. If C is also not option, you will have to rethink about your problem. :)
+If your problem is not solveable by either SQL nor PL/SQL, try Java or C. If C is also not option, you will have to rethink your problem. :)

 Solving problems in SQL does not mean to write complicated SQL rather than simple PL/SQL stored procedures, but to elaborate on SQL and utilize it's power and versatility.
 In most of the cases, if not any, it's easier, shorter and faster to have the database collect the data you require than to do it yourself.

-Another point to remember is: Tell the database as precisely and completly as you can which data you need.
+Another point to remember is: Tell the database as precisely and completely as you can which data you need.
 It's by far better to write a Top-N-Analysis with an analytic function or the new Row Limiting Clause in version 12c than to simply order your data and only fetch the first N rows and discard the cursor.
 The more the database knows about the data you want, the more the database will do for you.

 Put the other way round, it reads: The less you tell the database about the data you require, the more you're on your own in regard to performance tuning.
 If you dig into it, you won't believe how smart the optimizer is in supporting you, should you give it a chance.